 Hi there!
 I’m Jenny Nazak, a freelance writer, artist, educator, and community activist.
 (My catch-all description for my occupation is “Sustainability Educator.”)
 I’m known among my friends and colleagues for having a low eco-footprint (generally 10% to 15% of the average U.S. resident’s footprint), while living in a conventional, urban, on-grid home.

 My background includes training and experience in marketing, permaculture design, writing, and editing.
-I’ve lived and volunteered on small organic farms; I use a solar oven as my regular oven; I have worked on community composting projects (including humanure composting — it’s super easy and practical).
+I’ve lived and volunteered on small organic farms; I use a solar oven as my regular oven; I have worked on community composting projects in various parts of the USA (including humanure composting — it’s super easy and practical).

 I have a bachelor’s degree in English literature with a minor in sociology.
 At college I also did coursework in marketing and psychology.

 Other degrees/certificates include an associate’s degree in graphic design, a Permaculture Design Certificate (actually several different ones), and a certificate in Earth Based Vocations with a focus on solar cooking/renewable energy.